microsoft/azure-health-data-services-toolkit/samples/BlobChannel/README.md

 ## Concepts

 This sample provides easy configuration of the application with Azure Blob storage and Azure Storage with this SDK.
-We follow the best practices and allow you to understand how to configure the Blob storage as a channel and its options using Input channel, and how we can use Blob for storing pipeline data.
+This sample shows how to configure the Blob storage as a channel and its options using Input channel, and how we can use Blob for storing pipeline data.

 ## Prerequisites